KrishJain8/AIClothesDesignStudio/README.md

 - Once the OpenAI resource is created, go to OpenAI studio.
 - Create a Dall-E deployment inside the resource.
 - Select the appropriate Dall-E model to use.
-- Get the endpoint and key from the Dall-E resource in OpenAI Studio and use that to be called in the code as shown below.
+- Get the endpoint and key from the Dall-E resource in the OpenAI Studio under Deployments and use that to be called in the code as shown below.
 Replace _x_ with the endpoint and key.

 var url = 'https://xx.api.cognitive.microsoft.com/openai/deployments/xx/images/generations?api-version=2024-02-01';
 var headers = {